jakechen/gcp-mlops-tutorial/README.md

 1. Once all code passes is dev, new changes may automatically pushed to Production depending on your DevOps
 1. The above checks and builds take place in Production and your new model is launched

-(*) In this tutorial we will not connect Code Build to a repo, instead we will run Code Build manually to mimic the trigger would execute.
+(*) In this tutorial we will not connect Cloud Build to a repo, instead we will run Cloud Build manually to mimic the trigger would execute.

 ### Best practices
 * Use .gitignore in same directory as cloudbuild yaml to ignore temp files e.g. terraform